Nazeri Lajim: Drug trafficking trial

 However, Nazeri's testimony contained conflicting versions as he told police he would normally take five bundles during every delivery while he told his defence psychiatrist and the court that he took twelve bundles.
 Nazeri's defence was thus rejected by the High Court, which found him guilty of drug trafficking after determining that it was more likely Nazeri intended for most of the drugs to be sold while keeping only a small amount for his own use, and deemed his testimony of selling only 13.318g of the drugs unreliable and untruthful.

-Since Nazeri failed to satisfy the requirements of a courier and not assessed with any mental illnesses, he was sentenced to death by Senior Judge Kan Ting Chiu on 8 August 2017, two years after the beginning of his trial.
+Since Nazeri failed to satisfy the requirements of a courier and was not assessed with any mental illnesses, he was sentenced to death by Senior Judge Kan Ting Chiu on 8 August 2017, two years after the beginning of his trial.
 Nazeri's appeal against his sentence was dismissed by the Court of Appeal on 4 July 2018.
 It was revealed in 2022 that Nazeri's first clemency petition was dismissed on 10 July 2019, the same date when twelve other prisoners (including Gobi Avedian and Datchinamurthy Kataiah) also lost their appeals for clemency.

-On the same date of Nazeri's sentencing, Justice Kan also found Dominic guilty of the same crime, but he sentenced Dominic to life imprisonment and 15 strokes of the cane since Dominic was acting as a drug courier and had cooperated with the authorities to render substantive assistance to disrupt drug trafficking activities.
+On the same day of Nazeri's sentencing, Justice Kan also found Dominic guilty of the same crime, but he sentenced Dominic to life imprisonment and 15 strokes of the cane (with his sentence backdated to the date of his arrest and the possibility of parole after 20 years) since Dominic was acting as a drug courier and had cooperated with the authorities to render substantive assistance to disrupt drug trafficking activities.
 Dominic did not appeal and is currently serving his sentence at Changi Prison.